Mayo Clinic Care Network Content

 Overview

-Total anomalous pulmonary venous return (TAPVR) is a rare heart defect that's present at birth (congenital heart defect).
-It is sometimes called total anomalous pulmonary venous connection (TAPVC).
+Total anomalous pulmonary venous return (TAPVR) is a rare heart condition that's present at birth.
+That means it's a congenital heart defect.

-In this heart defect, the lung blood vessels (pulmonary veins) are attached to the wrong place in the heart.
+In this heart condition, the lung blood vessels, called the pulmonary veins, attach to the wrong place in the heart.

 Symptoms

-A doctor may notice signs and symptoms of TAPVR soon after birth.
-But some children don't have symptoms until later on.
+Symptoms of TAPVR may appear soon after birth.
+But some people don't have symptoms until later in life.

 Diagnosis

-An echocardiogram is generally used to diagnose total anomalous pulmonary venous return.
-This test uses sound waves to create images of your child's heart in motion.
-An echocardiogram can show pulmonary veins, holes in the heart and the size of the heart chambers.
-It can also measure the rate of blood flow.
+An echocardiogram is the test used to diagnose total anomalous pulmonary venous return.
+It uses sound waves to create images of the heart as it beats.
+An echocardiogram can show the pulmonary veins, any holes in the heart and the size of the heart chambers.
+It also shows blood flow through the heart and heart valves.

-Other tests such as an electrocardiogram (ECG or EKG), a chest X-ray or computerized tomography (CT) scan may be done if more information is needed.
+Other tests such as an electrocardiogram, a chest X-ray or a CT scan may be done if more information is needed.

 Treatment

-Surgery is generally needed when a child is a baby.
-The timing of surgery depends on whether or not there's a blockage.
-To repair this congenital heart defect, surgeons connect the pulmonary veins to the left atrium and close the hole between the atria.
+Total anomalous pulmonary venous return (TAPVR) is treated with surgery.
+The surgery usually is done when a child is a baby.
+The timing of surgery depends on whether there's a blockage.
+To repair the heart, surgeons connect the pulmonary veins to the left upper heart chamber.
+They also close the hole between the upper heart chambers.